nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 ### Launching the Homebrew Menu

-You will now be able to launch the Homebrew Menu by opening the album or by holding the `R` button while launching any game (including demos/cartridges), or application (e.g. YouTube/Hulu).
-If `R` is not held, the game or application will launch like normal.
+You will now be able to launch the Homebrew Menu by opening the album or by holding the `ZR` button while launching any game (including demos/cartridges), or application (e.g. YouTube/Hulu).
+If `ZR` is not held, the game or application will launch like normal.

 ::: warning